How To Cut A Pork Shoulder Into Steaks

 Step 6: Store and Enjoy

 Once you’ve cut all your pork shoulder into steaks, it’s time to store them properly.
-Wrap each steak individually in plastic wrap or butcher paper and place them in an airtight container or freezer bag.
+Wrap each steak individually in plastic wrap or butcher paper before placing them in an airtight container or freezer bag.
 Label and date them before storing in the refrigerator or freezer.

 When you’re ready to enjoy your pork steaks, simply thaw them in the refrigerator overnight and cook them to perfection using your favorite grilling, roasting, or pan-searing method.